 RRHA MAY OPERATE SPECIAL HCV PROGRAMS.
 If the vouchers for the special program have been provided by HUD, admission will be guided by the requirement of the special program.
-Examples of such programs include:
+Examples of such programs include, but not limited to:

 Mainstream Disabled